Searching for details:

 Some additional cushioning at touchdown is provided by individual crew seats, known as Kazbek (Kazbek-UM on Soyuz TMA) equipped with custom-fitted liners for each crew member.
 As a last resort, the bottom of the capsule also designed to absorb the shock of a particularly bad impact.

 After touchdown, the cords holding the parachute are cut to prevent the capsule from being dragged by the wind, however, the craft still occasionally ends up on its side with its exhausted passengers hanging on their seat belts.
-In the meantime, the valves of the breathing system open into the spacecraft.
+In the meantime, the valves of the ventilation system (INSIDER CONTENT) open into the spacecraft.

 Some eight minutes after the firing of soft-landing engines, an automated command is issued to jettison the cap covering one of three housings of the ABM-279 antenna.
 If the capsule is on its side, one of three antennas located in the highest position also deploy.
 Alternatively, the same command to deploy antennas can be issued by the crew earlier.
 In case of a water landing, the crew has five minutes to overrule the release of the antennas at the bottom of the capsule.